-Scrum is useful for a wide variety of businesses and projects, and is in fact used in the majority of software development projects where there is the ability to get real-time feedback from users and customers.
+Scrum is useful for a wide variety (the majority, in fact) of software development businesses and projects where you need the ability to get real-time feedback from users and customers.

-We have seen customers in such disparate industries such as finance, banking, insurance, life sciences, transportation, logistics, manufacturing, education and industrial systems adopt Scrum as their primary software development lifecycle.
-Even the industries most associated with waterfall approaches – aerospace, defense and automotive – are now adopting Scrum.
-The ability to live update software in satellites and cars means that iterative approaches are now more feasible.
+We have seen customers in diverse industries such as finance, banking, insurance, life sciences, transportation, logistics, manufacturing, education, and industrial systems adopt Scrum as their primary software development lifecycle.
+Even the industries most associated with waterfall approaches (aerospace, defense, and automotive) are now adopting Scrum.
+The ability to update software in satellites and cars in real-time means that iterative approaches are now more feasible.

-To account for and improve upon this, the new trend in agile Scrum projects is to simply define the required regulatory documentation and paperwork as part of the product, and ensure that the automated lifecycle management systems in place can generate the documentation automatically from the project teams as part of each sprint.
-We call this “Agile Compliance”.
+To account for and improve upon this, the new trend in agile Scrum projects is to simply define the required regulatory documentation and paperwork as part of the product.
+Developers then ensure that the automated lifecycle management systems in place can generate the documentation automatically from the project teams as part of each sprint.
+We call this “Agile Compliance.”

 There can many different roles in a Scrum project, but there are three core roles.
 These three primary roles are product owner, scrum master, and scrum team: